captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ## LISSETTE:
 ONE THING!
 ---
+## PETER:
 OK FINE!
 ---
-weed.
----
 ## PETER:
 Nobody knows.
 ---
 Nobody knows that...
 ---
-I.
----
-Have never smoked
+I have never smoked weed.
 ---
 ## LISSETTE:
 How old are you???